mchan133/tech-workshops/python/basics.md

 ## Module 0 - What is Python?

-Cover what python is, what it's used for (interpreted, dynamically typed scripting language etc)

 Python is a powerful, popular, general-purpose programming language.

 Some important facts about python: